epaaso/sc-luca-explore/README.md

 - *nb_tumorUMAP* Notebook to check the tumor predictions, It has the DE part integrated. `Tumor_Annot.ipynb` contains explanations of the methods used.
 - *nb_refAtlas* Containts the notebook `vay_raytune` for running and inspecting various experiments of hyperparameter exploration.
      The nb `scANVImodel` has the reasoning and training of the actual model.
+  It also has `Tumor_subcluster.ipyn` that redefines the atlas with new unsupervised tumor cells.
+Some attempts to accelerate this with `faiss` in the python scripts starting with faiss.

 - *nb_graphAnalysis* Parametrized file for doing a MI (Mutual inference) graph analysis of an already provided list of edges between cell types.

 ### Misc